songdongsheng/songdongsheng.github.io/source/_posts/2019/Q1/2019-02-05-kubernetes-secret-docker-auths.md

 ---
 title: Docker authentication information in the Kubernetes secret
-description: Docker login information in the Kubernetes secret
+excerpt: Docker login information in the Kubernetes secret
 date: 2019-02-05 23:20:59
 tags:
   - Kubernetes
 categories: [Cloud, Kubernetes]
-permalink: kubernetes-secret-docker-auths
 ---

 # Docker authentication information in the Kubernetes secret